peter-kal/passie/README.md

 Plans:
 - Some Design Improvements
-- Ditch gtk-header-bar for the YaruWindowTitleBar (did it)
+- Ditch gtk-header-bar for the YaruWindowTitleBar (done)
-- Get rounded corners(with handy_window)
+- Get rounded corners(with handy_window)(done)
 - Publish on Snap Store
-- Make the app respect the accent colours(it already respects dark/light mode)
+- Make the app respect the accent colours(it already respects dark/light mode)(done)